mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 When applying for your SOBO permit, you will have no idea what the snow conditions are going to be like for that season.
 It will be impossible to precisely predict when to start.

-I have some personal feeling about the strict rules regarding start dates for SOBO hikers.
+I have some personal feelings about the strict rules regarding start dates for SOBO hikers.
 I don’t believe people should be risking their lives to start on their permit date if the snow conditions are worse than they are comfortable with.

 # The Snow Deadline